tomamore/AnyDeck/README.md

 4. Wild Cards

 ### Deck Creation:
 The simplest implementation is to simply call the library.
-With this call you will have a standard deck of 52 cards in a list of 'Card' objects refered to as the 'deck'.
+With this call you will have a standard deck of 52 cards in a list of 'Card' objects referred to as the 'deck'.

 ``` python
     cards = AnyDeck()